 Is sand good for melting ice?

 Sand promotes improved traction for vehicles that have to travel in icy areas.
-However, if you’re just looking to melt ice and snow, you’re going to want to include salt while you spread.
-That’s not to promote the use of one item over the other, but highlighting how they both work together.
+However, if you’re looking to melt ice and snow, you want to include salt while spreading.
+That’s not to promote using one item over the other but to highlight how they both work together.

 What states use sand instead of salt for melting snow?

-Several states use sand along salt to help in snow removal.
-In fact, Home Depot among other places have salt – sand gritty mixtures for ages to smaller home owners.
-But, if you’re a commercial worker or farmer, you’re going to need a supplier that can mix what you need.
+Several states use sand along with salt to help in snow removal.
+In fact, Home Depot, among other places, has salt and gritty mixtures for ages to smaller homeowners.
+But, if you’re a commercial worker or farmer, you will need a supplier to mix your needs.

-While that is easier to find in rural areas, there are many vendors online willing and ready to help you throughout the country.
+While that is easier to find in rural areas, there are many vendors online who are willing and ready to help you throughout the country.

 Leave a Reply